 - Catalan: à è ì ò ù

-- Chinese, Japanese and Korean: I currently just quintuple the characters.
+- Chinese and Japanese: I currently just quintuple the characters.
 For example: "明年" will count as 10 keystrokes.

 - 2 keystrokes: ú ó (´ + letter)

 - 3 keystrokes: ň ť ď (shift + ˇ, letter)